ardittristan/VTTColorSettings/README.md

 # VTTColorSettings

-Adds color picker as settings option in Foundry VTT to use as library for module developers.
+Adds color picker as settings option and form option in Foundry VTT to use as library for module developers.

 ## Preview